-^{2.} Factory default setting.
+2. Factory default setting.
 This is a non-volatile bit; default at power-up will be the setting prior to power-down.

-4.6.1 I/O CONFIGURATION (IOC)
+4.5.8 I/O CONFIGURATION (IOC)

 The I/O Configuration (IOC) bit re-configures the I/O pins.
 The IOC bit is set by writing a '1' to Bit 1 of the Configuration register.
 When IOC bit is '0' the WP# pin and HOLD# pin are enabled (SPI or Dual Configuration setup).
 When IOC bit is set to '1' the SIO2 pin and SIO3 pin are enabled (SPI Quad I/O Configuration setup).
 The IOC bit must be set to '1' before issuing the following SPI commands: SQOR (6BH), SQIOR (EBH), RBSPI (ECH), and SPI Quad page program (32H).
 Without setting the IOC bit to '1', those SPI commands are not valid.
 The I/O configuration bit does not apply when in SQI mode.
-The default at power-up is '0'.
+The default at power-up for SST26VF032B is '0' and for SST26VF032BA is '1'.

-4.6.2 BLOCK-PROTECTION VOLATILITY STATE (BPNV)
+4.5.9 BLOCK-PROTECTION VOLATILITY STATE (BPNV)

-The Block-Protection Volatility State bit indicates whether any block has been permanently locked with the non-Volatile Write-Lock Lock-Down register (nVWLDR).
+The Block-Protection Volatility State bit indicates whether any block has been permanently locked with the nVWLDR.
 When no bits in the nVWLDR have been set, the BPNV is '1'; this is the default state from the factory.
-When one or more bits in the nVWLDR are set to '1', the BPNV bit will be '0' from that point forward, even after power-up.
+When one or more bits in the nVWLDR are set to '1', the BPNV bit will also be '0' from that point forward, even after power-up.

-4.6.3 WRITE-PROTECT ENABLE (WPEN)
+4.5.10 WRITE-PROTECT ENABLE (WPEN)